Professor Fiona Patterson (BSc, MSc, PhD, CPsychol, AcSS, FRSA, FCMI, FRCGP (Hon))

 Research interests and funding

-Through her research team Professor Patterson's activities have provided evidence for the introduction of innovative methodologies in medical selection such as situational judgement tests (SJT) and selection centres.
-These methods are now being adopted by all medical Royal Colleges in the UK (via the Academy of Medical Royal Colleges see Irish et all, 2011, British Medical Journal.
-Her research is being adopted internationally (e.g. Royal College of Surgeons, Australasia; Australian GP Education & Training, Netherlands, Denmark etc).
+Fiona's programme of research in medicine uniquely involves the development of theoretical models of important non-cognitive skills required of doctors (empathy, communication and integrity) and the related design, implementation and validation of assessment methodologies.
+Supported by her research team, Fiona's activities have provided evidence for the introduction of innovative approaches to selection including situational judgment tests (SJT) and selection centers.
+These methods have now been adopted by all medical Royal Colleges in the UK (via the Academy of Medical Royal Colleges) and Medical Schools Council.
+Her research is now being embraced internationally (e.g. Royal College of Surgeons, Australasia; GP Education and Training in Australia, Netherlands, Denmark, USA, Singapore etc).
+More recently she has been researching issues regarding medical school admissions.

 Example research activities and publications include:

-- Design, implementation & validation of a competency model and selection centre to select GPs (with the GP National Recruitment Office, see Patterson et al 2000, British J Gen Practice; 2001; 2005, 2010; British Medical Journal, 2011).
+- Design and validation of a competency model and selection centre to select General Practitioners (with the GP National Recruitment Office, see Lievens & Patterson, Journal of Applied Psychology 2011; Patterson et al 2000, British J Gen Practice; 2001; 2005, 2010; British Medical Journal, 2011).

 - Design and validation of job analyses for secondary care specialties (see Patterson, Ferguson & Thomas, 2009, Medical Education; Patterson et al, 2009, Clinical Medicine).